miguelmspereira/code-examples/README.md

 Data files used by this script:
-- fulldata.csv - phenotype data which contains height and weight (used to calculate bmi in the script) and other variables which were adjusted for in the analyses.
+- fulldata.csv - phenotype and genotype data.
+Contains height and weight (used to calculate bmi in the script) and other variables which were adjusted for in the analyses.
+Also contains the dosage data for the SNPs used in this analyses.
 - priorAnswers.csv - matrix of prior knowledge.
 Contains the binary answers to each prior knowledge question.
 It is used to calculate a prior knowledge score.
 There are three alternatives in the script corresponding to a simple sum of the score in each question (object qSum in the code) and two others where each question has a different weight (weighted Sum).
 These are commented out in the current script.
+- snp6_24_ldblock.csv - Informaiton about the SNP (e.g. Chr and position) and allocation to LD blocks

 --------------------------------------------------------------------------------------------------------------------------------------